 RMR was developed to educate on the definition of consent, how to legally and respectfully gain consent, how to say “No” and hear “No,” what each of us can do if we see someone who is not being treated with respect, and how to foment a culture of respect and consensual, healthy relationships.

-Participants understand the laws and policies pertaining to sexual contact and consent.
+Understand the laws and policies pertaining to sexual contact and consent.

 Lower and eliminate the tolerance of rape myths, gender-based harassment, stalking, cyber-stalking, victim blaming, relationship abuse, sexual abuse, and other forms of sexual misconduct

-Establish RESPECT as the fundamental expectation for all interpersonal interactions.
+Establish respect as the fundamental expectation for all interpersonal interactions.

-Knowledge: Successfully define Consent
+Knowledge: Successfully define Consent.

-Knowledge: Successfully define Incapacitation
+Knowledge: Successfully define Incapacitation.